RileyTheRiler/Datasworn/README.md

 - Python 3.10+
 - **Either** Ollama (local) **or** a Gemini API key

+> **Note on Gemini SDK:**
+> The legacy `google-generativeai` package now emits a deprecation warning during the test suite.
+Google recommends migrating to `google.genai`; this repository will switch once downstream tooling finishes validating the new SDK.
+In the meantime the warning is harmless and tests still pass.

 ## LLM Configuration

 ### Option 1: Ollama (Local, Free)